setgree/sv-meta/readme.md

 These are the files in `code/functions/`.

-* `d_calc.R` calculates Glass's $\Delta$ based on the specified inputs.

-* `dip_calc` demonstrates how we calculate a standardized effect size from a reported difference in proportion.
+* `dip_calc.R` demonstrates how we calculate a standardized effect size from a reported difference in proportion.
 This comes up in an appendix.

 * `dplot.R` is an experimental function that creates a scatterplot of effect size and standard error of effect size.
 We use this a bit in the exploratory analyses script.